opennorth/opennorth.ca/README.md

 In Prose, enter the full image name (as in the example above) in the "Image" field. *Do not use the image upload in Prose.*

 If editing the file directly, add the image to the front matter at the top of the file.

+To **add a caption**, add `caption: Caption text.` in the front matter of the post.
+This will be displayed below the image in the body of the post.

 You can specify that the image **should not** be displayed in the body of the post by adding `image_display: false` to the front matter or selecting the 'Hide image' checkbox.